2011–2012 Strait of Hormuz dispute

 Subsequently, a number of naval drills and missile tests were carried out by Iran.
 A coalition of countries responded by sending a flotilla of warships to deter any Iranian attempt to close the Strait of Hormuz and warned Iran publicly and through letters not to close the Strait.

 The dispute was interjected by a European Union sanction banning oil exports from Iran to Europe on 23 January 2012 in an attempt to deter Iran from continuing with their nuclear program.
-Oil exports contribute to about 80% of Iranian public revenue, with roughly 20% being exported to Europe.
+In 2012, oil exports contributed to about 80% of Iranian public revenue, with roughly 20% being exported to Europe.
 Asian countries such as Japan and South Korea, which taken together account for 26% of Iran's oil exports, have expressed a willingness to reduce oil imports from Iran.

 Background

 The Strait is situated off the coast of Iran and is a recognized international trade route.
 The strait is narrowest at 21 nmi and is recognized as a naval choke point.
 Oil is a key commodity with approximately 20% of seaborne oil in the world transported via the Strait of Hormuz.

 The Strait of Hormuz has been the scene of a stand-off between Iran and the United States before.
 On 18 April 1988, the U.S. Navy waged a one-day battle against Iranian forces in and around the strait.
 The battle, dubbed Operation Praying Mantis by the U.S. side, was launched in retaliation for the mining of USS Samuel B. Roberts on 14 April by Iran.
 U.S. forces sank one Islamic Republic of Iran Navy frigate, one gunboat, and as many as six armed speedboats in the engagement and seriously damaged a second frigate.

 On 26 January 2012, The Christian Science Monitor wrote:

 Teheran can accomplish its objectives simply by clogging the strait, adds the Monitor.
 The Monitor also makes reference to Millennium Challenge 2002, a major war game exercise conducted by the United States armed forces in mid-2002, in which Red forces, commanded by retired Marine Corps Lt.
 General Paul K. Van Riper, used old methods to evade Blue's sophisticated electronic surveillance network, and a significant portion of Blue's navy was "sunk".